OdedMous/Medical-Text-Classification/README.md

 One can see that the dataset is very unbalanced - most categories represent less than 5% of the total,  each.

-Due to limitations in time and memory, we use descriptions rather than transcriptions (see Figure 3 and Figure 4, which displays their text length histograms).
+Due to limitations in time and memory, I use descriptions rather than transcriptions (see Figure 3 and Figure 4, which displays their text length histograms).

 | ![pic](https://github.com/OdedMous/Medical-Transcriptions-Classification/blob/main/images/descriptions_length.png?raw=true) | ![pic](https://github.com/OdedMous/Medical-Transcriptions-Classification/blob/main/images/transcriptions_length.png?raw=true) |